 Important!
 Try not to overuse this technology, though.
 Doing so can lead to the app's removal from users' devices.
 All the tactics in your game should be rational.
 Remember (and now, please excuse the pun), a user buys a joyful toy, not the hole in a pocket.

 Mobile games aren't the only example of a product offering the selling of virtual goods.
 You can market digital fiction, magazines, subscriptions, photos, additional services specific for your app type, and so forth.

 The virtual goods selling implies a complete cooperation with a distribution platform chosen (be it Google Play Store or Apple App Store).
 No third parties shall be involved!
 Luckily for you, they provide an-easy-to-integrate SDKs for such purposes.
-Follow this link if you're an Android developer or this one if you develop for iOS.
+Follow this one if you develop for iOS.if you're an Android developer or

 Physical goods.
 Here we mean the realization of real goods.
 Anything you can imagine can be sold by means of your app (if it's an online shop, of course), from clothes to ticket reservations.
 There is only one little thing remains to be done payment gateway integration.
 Buying products on your app, users should know that their payment data are safe.
 In the case of the physical goods, you can involve any payment gateway provider you want.
 However, we advise making your choice in favour of the most reliable one to deliver seamless and secure transactions.